 Do mediators make lawyers irrelevant?

-How many sessions of mediation are required for divorcing partners?
+How many sessions of mediation are required?

 Is it advisable to go on with mediation if one of the partners is skeptical about the whole process?